These days, it’s incredibly important to figure out how to live more sustainably.

 Eat Less Meat

 Most of us eat meat as part of our everyday diet.
 However, scientists argue that if the world doesn’t reduce its beef consumption, we’ll face significant consequences.
 Our current agriculture system damages the environment by way of greenhouse gas production and extreme water waste and pollution.
-To reduce those emissions amounts of pollution, we should switch to plant-based meals.
+To reduce those emissions amounts of pollution, we should switch to plant-based meals and reduce wasting food where possible.

 You’re not required to jump into veganism feet-first, but you can practice Meatless Mondays for example.
 When you’re out at a restaurant, make a conscious effort to order more vegetarian dishes.
 Encourage your friends and family to participate as well.
 After a few weeks, you probably won’t even notice a difference — nowadays, there’s a ton of yummy food alternatives.